-Mashed potatoes are the secret ingredient to making these absolutely super fluffy and airy cinnamon rolls with the perfect flavor and texture!
+Mashed potatoes are the secret ingredient to making these absolutely super fluffy and airy Mashed Potato Cinnamon Rolls with the perfect flavor and texture!

 It’s NOVEMBER.
 I don’t know how it happened, but October just vanished into thin air and I’m freaking out a tiny bit about the fact that Halloween has come and gone and now it’s time to get ready for Thanksgiving.
 And when I say freaking out, I mean that in multiple ways.
 Freaking out in a bad way because I am dearly going to miss October – my favorite month of the year.
 And also freaking out in a good way because HELLO!
 Thanksgiving.